 - What environments will this run in?
 Will it run on mobile?
 Do I need a native experience on mobile?
 Will I be able to control the browser set on which my application is run?

 - What sort of user interactions will I need to deliver?
 Will I be comfortable with off the shelf user elements or are the user interactions actually a key component of the value that my application provides?
 Is my application just part of a larger federated set of web applications, where I need to have a seamless user experience?

 - How much of my application will be client-side?
 Will my business logic reside within the web application or will I need to interface to server-side systems which will drive the application?
 How much service integration and orchestration will I need to do within my web application?

 - What is my development environment going to be like?
-How integrated will my front-end team be with server-side team?
+How integrated will my front-end team be with my server-side team?
 Is it full stack development?
-What will be the workflow between the product owners, the UI/UX designers and the software engineers?
+What will be the workflow between the product owners, the UI/UX designers, and the software engineers?
 What other technologies will I need to integrate into my application?

 - How am I going to know my application will work as expected?
 How do I want to test it?
 What is the ongoing lifecycle of the application?
 Will it be handed over to a support team or will the original engineers continue to maintain the application in perpetuity?

 - How much do I expect this application to take from the open source community and am I prepared to give back to the community?
 Will I have the right level of skills and experience to deal with issues when they occur?
 Who will I turn to when we get stuck?

 Now that you have some of the questions you need to answer, we want to take you through a journey of looking at the aspects of the above frameworks through several different lenses.
 We plan to cover the following areas in this series:

 - User Interface Development – The foundation for most web applications is, of course, the user interface and we will discuss several aspects of user interface development for the selected frameworks.